 When you’re using the free plan with Convertkit, the double opt-in email will also be your welcome email, so use this email to welcome your new subscribers and remind them of who you are and how you can help them.

 Here first impressions absolutely matter.
 That’s why you should put some effort into your welcome message.

 In your message you want to acknowledge how grateful you are to the folks who actually took the time to subscribe to your list.
 So, start with saying “Thank You”.

 Next, tell your new subscribers what they can expect to get from you now that they are on your list.
 Weekly updates?
 Fun stuff?
 Invites to upcoming workshops?
 First dips at new retreats?
 Exclusive deals?
 You want them to get excited about being on our mailing list.

-Here’s my welcome message for people who subscribe to my list on www.happyyogatravels.com as an example:
+Here’s my welcome message for people who subscribe to my list:

 Step 6 – Design a freebie

-People freaking LOVE getting freebies.
+People freaking love getting free stuff.
 Offering someone an unexpected gift is one of the quickest ways to form a bond with that person.
 And when that gift or freebie that you give someone who signs up for your email list happens to be totally awesome, beautiful, inspiring or helpful?
 Instant love and connection happens.

 Here are a few common types of opt-in freebies: